K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Jan 2023

+    1. Added support for 6 GPIO switches.
+Expanded the encoder_list table to 12 entries.
+Table supports I2C and GPIO encoders and switches in any mix.
+    2. Published updated BOM and PCB files for V2.1 7" Teensy Motherboard after building the first one.
+See hardware folder.

 ## Dec 2022

     1. Dec 2:  Removed the T from the serial help menu.
 Code accidentally deleted likely during RS-HFIQ integration.